Of Malice and the Magnum Heart: Reception and legacy

-Of Malice and the Magnum Heart has received critical acclaim since its release.
+Of Malice and the Magnum Heart has received critical acclaim since its release, and has been considered a landmark in the metalcore genre.

 Elliot of Punknews gave the album a 4.5/5, praising Jesse Zaraska's vocals and lyrics for being emotional and poetic, especially on "The Year Summer Ended in June."
 The review also praised the band's use of complex time signatures, the guitar work of Ryan Morgan and Stu Ross, and the album's experimentation, highlighting the instrumental "Worlds & Dreams."
 Graham Landers of Lambgoat also praised the album, highlighting Townsend's production as well as the band's "amalgamation of melodic metal and hardcore."
 Landers did criticize the use of spoken word vocals, saying "the spoken elements on this record seem strangely forced and out-of-place more times then not (even more so than their debut EP)."

 A slightly less positive review came from Jill Mikkelson of Exclaim!.
 Mikkelson said the album's more melodic parts sounded similar to Hopesfall at times and that "many of the talking parts seem out of place and are often comprised [sic] awkward poetry."
 However, Mikkelson also stated the album is "a fairly solid record with knowledgeable songwriting and amazing production."

 In 2018, New Fury Media called the album a "modern-day classic," citing Devin Townsend's production for having a "clear, yet raw and slightly unpolished feeling," Zaraska's passionate vocals, and the song "The Year Summer Ended in June" for being "emotionally devastating."
 The album was included in Brooklyn Vegan's 2021 list of "15 Seminal Albums from Metalcore's Second Wave (2000-2010)."

 To celebrate the album's 10th anniversary, the band's original line–up reunited for the Malice X tour in August 2014.